usubalang/usuba/_posts/2020-03-16-interleaving.md

 </p>

-The current best AVX implementation of Serpent is -to the best of our knowledge- the one from the [Linux kernel](https://github.com/torvalds/linux/blob/ac309e7744bee222df6de0122facaf2d9706fa70/arch/x86/crypto/serpent-avx2-asm_64.S), written by Kivilinna [3], and only uses 2-interleaving.
+The current best AVX2 implementation of Serpent is -to the best of our knowledge- the one from the [Linux kernel](https://github.com/torvalds/linux/blob/ac309e7744bee222df6de0122facaf2d9706fa70/arch/x86/crypto/serpent-avx2-asm_64.S), written by Kivilinna [3], which uses 2-interleaving.
 Kivilinna mentions that he experimentally came to the conclusion that interleaving at a granularity of 8 is optimal for the S-boxes and that 10 or 11 is optimal for the linear layer.
-Using Usuba, we are able to systemize this experimental approach and we observe that with Clang, the granularity as a very low impact on the performances.
+Using Usuba, we are able to systemize this experimental approach and we observe that, with Clang, granularity has a very low impact on performance.

 #### Ascon